John Robert Porter: Business career

 In 1985 Porter became chairman of Verifone and remained a director until the company was sold to Hewlett-Packard in 1997.
 During the early 1990s he became involved with a property development company called Chelverton Investments, owning a 45 percent stake as of 1993.

 A key plank in John Porter's empire was said in 2000 to be the fortune he had made out of the US computer company Telos, based in Virginia, which has close ties to the Pentagon.
 Telos was originally called C3, and specialised in the communication systems that formed the backbone of the US Army.

 In 2015 Porter used his holding company i-Spire to acquire a 50% stake in digital marketing firm of LD Sharma i.e. Shoogloo.

 In 2016 Porter joined the Board of Trustees of UK charity Paintings in Hospitals.

-Porter died on 10 November 2021 after a five-year battle with lung cancer, aged 68.
+Porter died of lung cancer on 10 November 2021, aged 68, after a 5-year illness.